Customer Complaints: Types, Examples, and Solutions

 If you receive a lot of similar complaints from customers, it should raise a red flag.
 Repeating complaints can swamp your customer support agents.

 There is a single solution — solve them for good.
 To do it, track high-volume complaints by topic.
-If you notice that tickets on the same issue mount up, it’s time to roll up the sleeves and involve all necessary resources to resolve the issue.
+If you notice that tickets on the same issue mount up, it’s time to roll up your sleeves and involve all necessary resources to resolve the issue.

 Wrapping up